Startr/WEB-Sage.Education-docs/docs/features/sso.md

 ### OAuth Group Management

-Any OAuth provider that can be configured to return groups in the access token can be used to manage user groups in Open WebUI.
+Any OAuth provider that can be configured to return groups in the access token can be used to manage user groups in Sage Open WebUI.
 To use this feature set `ENABLE_OAUTH_GROUP_MANAGEMENT` to `true`.
 You can configure the following environment variables to match the groups returned by the OAuth provider: